-RAKEZ hosts key event on scaling e-commerce businesses successfully
+RAKEZ Hosts Key Event On Scaling E-Commerce Businesses Successfully

-(MENAFN- Rakez) Ras Al Khaimah, 15 November 2024: Ras Al Khaimah Economic Zone (RAKEZ) successfully hosted a compelling session on e-commerce entrepreneurship at its Compass Coworking Centre.
-The event, titled ‘Starting and Scaling an E-Commerce Business’, provided invaluable insights into the evolving world of e-commerce, emphasising the potential for individuals to launch and scale successful online businesses with minimal initial investment.
+Ras Al Khaimah Economic Zone (RAKEZ) successfully hosted a compelling session on e-commerce entrepreneurship at its Compass Coworking Centre.
+The event, titled 'Starting and Scaling an e-commerce Business', provided invaluable insights into the evolving world of e-commerce, emphasising the potential for individuals to launch and scale successful online businesses with minimal initial investment.

 The highlight of the session was the presence of e-commerce experts who shared their expertise and formula for achieving e-commerce success which has helped generate over USD 10 million for their clients.
 Hiteash Miglani of GrowithAmazon led a detailed presentation on 'Secrets to E-Commerce Success: Setting up with Amazon and Growth Strategy', guiding attendees through the intricacies of e-commerce strategies and growth.
 Similarly, Founder of CultureSouq and CultureEyes, Mohamed Al Hajeri, also took the stage to share his entrepreneurial journey.
 His presentation, 'How I built and grew my e-commerce business,' offered practical insights, including essential do's and don'ts, which captivated the audience.